 This lead me to finally join Sam’s Club (which I know I should have done a LONG time ago) and it’s GREAT.

-While the discount on the Disney Gift Cards at Sam’s Club isn’t as much as the discount in buying them from Target, there
+While the discount on the Disney Gift Cards at Sam’s Club isn’t as much as the discount in buying them from Target, there is an additional advantage for buying them from Sam’s instead of Target.

 I’m able to buy the gift cards from Sam’s using my Chase Sapphire Rewards Card which is THE best credit card for reward earnings (we flew FIVE of us across country to California using points for FREE).